CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 It performs the following steps in order:

     1. Connect to Ixia
-    2. Load static configuration onto Ixia
-    3. Assign physical ports to Ixia virtual ports
+    2. Load static configuration and assign physical ports to Ixia virtual ports
     4. Start all protocols
+    5. Regenerate traffic streams
     5. Apply L2/L3 traffic configuration
     6. Send ARP, NS packet to all interfaces from Ixia
     7. Start L2/L3 traffic